 Run and founded by Edoardo Monti, an art collector and curator, the 13th century building has been in his family for decades, with its stone detailing and perfect hand painted frescoes from 1750 preserved as if locked in time.
 One of the top 12 artist residencies around the world as voted by the New York Times, Palazzo Monti supports and nurtures the artists that apply for residencies.
 Receiving 400 applications per month, there are 3 selected artists per month hosted free of charge in the artist residency.

 For the very first time, they have partnered with VIPP, the Danish modern furniture brand and opened the Palazzo up to guests.
-Introduced together by design consultant Benedetta Anghileri who spent time in Copenhagen getting to know the brand, the match combining modern and historical created a new context in which to view and experience both VIPP and the Palazzo.
+Introduced together by design consultant and Champ correspondent Benedetta Anghileri who spent time in Copenhagen getting to know the brand, the match combining modern and historical created a new context in which to view and experience both VIPP and the Palazzo.

 This the best of Scandinavian minimalism with Baroque maximalism.